puppetlabs/puppet-docs/source/puppet/5.3/modules_publishing.markdown

 3. After you sign up, you will receive a verification email.
 After you verify your email, you can publish modules to the Forge.

 {:.concept}
-## Preparing your module
+## Preparing your module for publishing

 Before you build your module package for publishing, you'll need to make sure it's properly prepared.

 To do this, you'll exclude unnecessary files from your package or repository, remove or ignore any symlinks your module contains, and make sure your `metadata.json` contains the correct information.

 >**Note:** In order to successfully publish your module to the Puppet Forge and ensure that everything is rendered correctly, your README, license file, changelog, and metadata.json must be UTF-8 encoded.
-If you used the Puppet Development Kit or the `puppet module generate` command to create your module, these files are already UTF-8 encoded.
+If you used the Puppet Development Kit (or the deprecated `puppet module generate` command) to create your module, these files are already UTF-8 encoded.

 {:.section}
 ### Excluding files from the package